 20.1-01-23.
 Fence gates to be closed - Penalty - Violator's hunting license forfeited.

 A person who opens a gate or bars in a fence enclosing farm premises may not leave such gate or bars open unless the person is in lawful possession of the premises.
 If a person violates this section while hunting, that person is guilty of a class B misdemeanor, and that person's hunting license must be forfeited for the remainder of the then current hunting season.
 A summary of the provisions of this section must be printed on each general game and fur-bearer license.

 20.1-01-24.
 Impersonating game wardens unlawful.

 No person may falsely claim the authority of or impersonate a game warden.

 20.1-01-25.
 Deposit of refuse unlawful - Penalty.

-The deposit of litter, refuse, rubbish, bottles, cans, or other waste materials, on or in the vicinity of any game refuge, lake, river, public park, or recreation area is prohibited.
-Police officers, sheriffs, deputies, and game and fish department personnel shall enforce this section.
-Any person who willfully violates this section is guilty of an infraction.
+The deposit of litter, refuse, rubbish, bottles, cans, or other waste materials, on or in the vicinity of a game refuge, lake, river, public park, or recreation area is prohibited.
+All law enforcement officers of this state shall enforce this section.
+A person who willfully violates this section is guilty of an infraction for which a minimum fine of one hundred dollars must be imposed.

 20.1-01-25.1.
 Tampering with traps unlawful.

 No person may in any manner willfully destroy, molest, disturb, or tamper with any net, trap, crib, or other contrivance being used by the department for the purpose of catching or holding wildlife.
 No unauthorized person may remove any wildlife from any net, trap, crib, or other contrivance being used by the department.

 20.1-01-26.
 Suspension of hunting, trapping, or fishing privileges - Surrender and return of license.

 In addition to the penalty provided upon conviction under this title, the court may suspend the defendant's hunting, trapping, or fishing privileges for up to three years; however, if the defendant is convicted of an offense under section 20.1-01-33, the court may suspend the defendant's hunting, trapping, or fishing privileges for up to the life of the defendant but not less than five years.
 The court may not suspend the defendant's privileges for a noncriminal violation if the defendant has not been convicted for a violation of this title in the last three years.
-Upon conviction for a violation of section 20.1-01-18, the court shall suspend the defendant's hunting, fishing, and trapping privileges for a period of at least one year, two years for the suspension, the court shall determine whether the defendant must successfully complete the hunter education course provided for in section 20.1-03-01.1, as prescribed by the proper state or provincial natural resources or wildlife management agency, before the defendant may purchase a new or obtain the return of a valid hunting license.
+Upon conviction for a violation of section 20.1-01-18, the court shall suspend the defendant's hunting, fishing, and trapping privileges for a period of at least one year, two years for the second conviction, and three years for the third or subsequent conviction.
+At the time of the suspension, the court shall determine whether the defendant must successfully complete the hunter education course provided for in section 20.1-03-01.1, as prescribed by the proper state or provincial natural resources or wildlife management agency, before the defendant may purchase a new or obtain the return of a valid hunting license.